hakobtp/blog/postgresql/transaction/8_Write_Ahead_Logging.md

 The `max_wal_size` setting means that when PostgreSQL writes a certain amount of data changes, it will start a checkpoint.
 This ensures that all recent changes in memory are saved to disk.

-But if the database is not very active and doesn’t reach the `max_wal_size` limit, PostgreSQL will still perform a checkpoint after a certain time—defined by checkpoint_timeout.
+But if the database is not very active and doesn’t reach the `max_wal_size` limit, PostgreSQL will still perform a checkpoint after a certain time—defined by `checkpoint_timeout`.
 This way, even low-traffic systems are safely synced at regular intervals.

 By default, PostgreSQL creates a checkpoint every 5 minutes or after 1 GB of **WAL** data has been written—whichever comes first.